Segments and the spec file

 The boot segment is the first segment defined in the spec file, and has some unique properties when compared to other ones:

-• Like all segments, it has a name.
+- Like all segments, it has a

-• The flags are always BOOT OBJECT.
+are always BOOT OBJECT. - It always has an

-• It can include multiple lines of microcode as well, depending on which ones are in use.
+multiple lines of microcode as well, depending on which ones are in use.

 This example from simple shows how boot segment looks like: